Standards-in-Action: English Language Arts/Literacy Foundational Units to Fulfill the Instructional Shifts

 The College and Career Readiness (CCR) Standards ELA/Literacy Foundational Units 1-4 were produced by StandardsWork Inc. as part of the Implementing CCR Standards in Adult Education project, under contract to the U.S. Department of Education (Contract # ED-VAE-13-C-0066).
-These training materials replicate four key activities created for adult educators who participated in three CCR Standards Implementation Institutes offered in 2014 and 2016.
-Taken together the activities that make up Units 1 – 4 will help participants explore what it means to implement the CCR Standards for English Language Arts/Literacy in adult education.
-Participants will receive a practical and transferable understanding of the fundamental advances in instruction embedded in the CCR Standards, which are crucial to preparing adult students to meet the real-world demands of college and careers.
-At the heart of the instructionaladvancesis a careful examination of the texts that students read and the kinds of questions students should address as they write and speak about them.
+The activities that make up Units 1 – 4 will help participants explore what it means to implement CCR standards for ELA/literacy in adult education.
+Participants will receive a practical and transferable understanding of the fundamental shifts in instruction embedded in CCR standards—including in your state standards—crucial to preparing adult students to meet the real-world demands of college and careers.
+At the heart of the instructional shifts is carefully examining the texts that students read and the questions students should address as they write and speak about them.

-- Foundational Unit 2 Selecting Texts worth Reading introduces text complexity, the central role it plays in the CCR Standards, and the complex texts students need to read.
+- Foundational Unit 2 Selecting Texts Worth Reading introduces text complexity, its central role in the CCR standards, and the complex texts students need to read.

-- Foundational Unit 4 Creating High Quality Prompts focuses on teaching instructors how to build a culminating writing assignment that assesses student knowledge.
+- Foundational Unit 4 Creating High-Quality Prompts teaches instructors how to build a culminating writing assignment that assesses student knowledge.

-Engagement in these four units of activities will enable adult educators to identify the most significant elements of the CCR Standards for English Language Arts/Literacy and to determine how best to integrate them in instruction and curriculum.
+Engagement in these four units of activities will enable adult educators to identify the most significant elements of CCR standards for ELA/literacy and to determine how best to integrate them into instruction and curriculum.
 The goal of Units 1 - 4 is for participants to leave with specific ideas, resources, and actions they can implement immediately.
-Designed primarily for group-use, these units also support independent study.
+Designed primarily for group use, these units also support independent study.

-There are four units that should be worked through sequentially.
-The units can be facilitated during a single daylong training or in multiple trainings over several weeks or months.
-Eachready-to-useunit contains all the materials required to facilitate these training activities, including a facilitator’s guide, an annotated PowerPoint Presentation, and a packet of participant materials.
-Each facilitator’s guide includes a similar set of features:
+The four units should be worked through sequentially.
+The units can be facilitated during a single daylong training or multiple trainings over several weeks or months.
+Each ready-to-use unit contains all the materials required to facilitate these training activities, including a facilitator’s guide, an annotated PowerPoint Presentation, and a packet of participant materials.

-The participant materials include the directions, charts, worksheets, answer keys and other resource materials that guide the use of each unit.
-The PowerPoint presentations are a digital aid for presenters/facilitators who lead the CCR English Language Arts/Literacy training activities.
+The participant materials include directions, charts, worksheets, answer keys, and other resource materials that guide the use of each unit.
+The PowerPoint presentations are a digital aid for presenters/facilitators who lead CCR ELA/literacy training activities.
 Notes are provided within the PowerPoint presentations to help you prepare for each session.
 This information accompanies the information offered in the facilitator guides—including the research base, rationale, advice, and other guidelines—to provide the support and guidance you may require.